khaledbnmohamed/capybara-love-spreader/README.md

 I also thought it would be nice when he opens and see a bunch of new notifications on a link he didn't think anyone might react with.

+## Technology used:

 I used automation testing tools called Capybara with selenium driver to find his account, seed the quotes from a text file.
-Check ask.fm's terms and conditions and waits for a few seconds through submitting to prevent any non-human alert.
+Check ask.fm's terms and conditions and waits for a few seconds through submitting to prevent any non-human alert. which is very basic application for the rspec e2e testing but in a different form

 Video for how it looks from my account -of course-: